pydata/patsy/doc/library-developers.rst

 new `X` matrix.
 Or if we want to compute the likelihood of our model on new data, we need both new `X` and `y` matrices.

-This is also easily done with Charlton -- first fetch the relevant :class:`DesignMatrixBuilder` objects by doing ``input_data.design_info.builder``, and then pass them to :func:`build_design_matrices` along with the new data.
+This is also easily done with Patsy -- first fetch the relevant :class:`DesignMatrixBuilder` objects by doing ``input_data.design_info.builder``, and then pass them to :func:`build_design_matrices` along with the new data.